 If the tremor began suddenly, doctors ask about events that may have triggered it (such as a recent injury or use of a new drug).

-Doctors review the person's past medical history, looking for conditions associated with tremor Some Causes and Features of Tremor A tremor is an involuntary, rhythmic, shaking movement of part of the body, such as the hands, head, vocal cords, trunk, or legs.
+Doctors review the person's past medical history, looking for conditions associated with tremor Types of Tremors A tremor is an involuntary, rhythmic, shaking movement of part of the body, such as the hands, head, vocal cords, trunk, or legs.
 Tremors occur when muscles repeatedly contract and relax.
 (See... read more .
 They ask about tremors in close relatives.
 They review the drugs taken and ask about use of caffeine, alcohol, and recreational drugs (particularly whether the person recently stopped using such drugs).

 Doctors do a physical examination, paying particular attention to the neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
 Examination of the nervous system—the... read more (including the way the person walks).
 Doctors note which body parts are affected by the tremor.
 They observe how fast the shaking movements are in various situations: